drnhhl/terragon/README.md

 # download data
 da = tg.create(shp=gdf, # polygon in geopandas format (minicube will receive the same CRS)
                collection="sentinel-2-l2a", # name of the collection
                start_date="2021-01-01", # start date of tiles
                end_date="2021-01-05", # end date of tiles
                bands=["B02", "B03", "B04"], # bands to retrieve
-                    resolution=20, # pixel size in m
+               resolution=20, # pixel size in meter
                )
 ```
 Other data backends work with the same principle, check out the [Demos](demo_files).

 ## Contribute
 You found a bug or a data source is missing?
-Please raise an issue or provide a PR.
+We encourage you to raise an issue or provide a PR.

 ## License
 This work is licensed under the MIT license.